chenasraf/sofmani/README.md

 If a configuration file is not explicitly provided, `sofmani` attempts to locate one automatically in the current directory.

+If a configuration file argument is not present, sofmani will try to find a `sofmani.yaml` or `sofmani.json` in the following directories, ordered by priority:

+1. Current directory
+1. `$HOME/.config` directory
+1. Home directory

+If no file is found, sofmani will fail to start.

 ---

 ## 📚 Configuration Reference